 Form: Stanzas of seven four-stress lines rhyming ababbcc, often ending with an "Envoy," or extra stanza which sends the poem as a more specialized message to some friend, lover, or court aquaintance.
 The general message of the poem's other stanzas are thereby interpreted for the envoy's subject, and the envoy stands in a position of creative tension or even deconstructive opposition to the stanzas of the poem's main body.

 Characters: The persona of Chaucer's courtly lyric (not to be confused with Chaucer, himself, though the difference may be slight), and the courtly audience who, if not for this poem's advice (the poem assumes), would be presuming themselves "gentil" because of their high birth, rather than because of their virtuous actions.
-Also present is "The firste stok, fader of gentilesse" (Jesus), those who wear the "mytre" (bishops), "croune" (kings), and the "diademe" (the Holy Roman Emperor), and the "firste fader in magestee" (God).
+Also present is "The firste stok, fader of gentilesse" (God, Adam or Jesus--see n.
+1 on RC 1085)), those who wear the "mytre" (bishops), "croune" (kings), and the "diademe" (the Holy Roman Emperor), and the "firste fader in magestee" (God).

 Plot Summary: The persona argues that the status of "gentil" is inherently linked to the quality of "gentilesse," which cannot be inherited, but must be detected by a series of virtuous behaviors.
 The persona also suggests that what may be inherited is "Vyce" (l.
 15).